HL7/fhir-icsr-ae-reporting/input/pagecontent/profile_listing.md

     </li>
 	<li><a href="StructureDefinition-ibm-fda-icsr-messageorganization.html">Report Submission Organization</a> - represents organizations that are senders/receivers of an ICSR report</li>
 	<li><a href="StructureDefinition-ibm-fda-icsr-adverseevent.html">Adverse Event</a> - the common fields needed to represent an Adverse Event</li>
-	<li><a href="StructureDefinition-ibm-fda-icsr-medicationadministration.html">Drug Administration</a> - the specific fields needed to represent a drug administration</li>
+	<li><a href="StructureDefinition-ibm-fda-icsr-medicationadministration.html">Medication Administration</a> - the specific fields needed to provide the required detail to report a medication administration</li>
 	<li>Algorithm Count Observations
 		<ul>
 			<li><a href="StructureDefinition-ibm-fda-icsr-aecountobservation.html">Adverse Event Count Observation</a> - conveys the number of adverse events detected by the algorithm</li>